 About Oakhill

-Oakhill is a village located approximately 2 miles (3.2km) north of Shepton Mallet in the Mendip district of Somerset, England.
+Oakhill is a village in the Mendip district of Somerset, England, in Ashwick parish approximately 2.5 miles (4 km) north of Shepton Mallet.
 It lies between the A37 and the A367 (which is part of the ancient Fosse Way).
-Oakhill is today is mainly a commuter village of 0.4 square miles (1.0km2) in size, and is notable for former activities which including brewing.
+Oakhill is today mainly a commuter village of 0.4 square miles (1.0 km2) in size, and is notable for former activities which including brewing.
 The village contains a Church of England primary school and a surgery, as well as a public house, the Oakhill Inn.
-Former businesses near the inn were a bakery, a butcher's shop and a smithy.

 Little London is the name given to a cluster of houses at the western end of the village.
 It is sometimes referred to by tradespeople etc. as a settlement in itself for the purpose of location, because of the elongated character of the village.